InglisSofia/mindfulness/README.md

 ### Validation

 - HTML.
 No errors or warnings to show.
 - CSS.
 No errors found.
-1 Warning: Imported style sheets are not checked in direct input and file upload modes
+1 Warning: Imported style sheets are not checked in direct input and file upload modes.

 ### Accessibility
+- Fonts and colors confirmed easy to read by running it through Lighthouse in DevTools.

 Mobile
 <img width="100%" alt="Lighthouse mobile-Mindfulness" src="https://github.com/InglisSofia/mindfulness/assets/143741255/a13a484e-25a7-4257-9923-ec64a269dd34">